prinx/sevotransact/README.md

 ## Contribute

-Star :star: the repo, fork to add new features to the package and submit pull requests.
+Star :star: the repo, fork it, fix a bug, add a new feature, write tests, correct documentation, and submit a pull request.

 ## License